alexanno/breezy/README.md

 1. **Open in Browser:**
 	 - Open `index.html` in a modern browser (best on Android/Chrome).
+2. **Install (optional):**
+	 - Tap "Installer app" in the header or use "Add to Home Screen" for a fullscreen standalone experience.
 2. **Start Sensors:**
 	 - Tap "Start sensorer" to enable GPS and compass.
 3. **Set Waypoint:**